 This is a metallic corner that gives stucco, its clean edges.

 Joints let stucco expand.
 Craftsmen use this to install buffers for movement.

 It is a way out for moisture.
-Moisture may get in certain weather.
-Weep screed stays in the bottom to make a passage for moisture.
+In certain weather, moisture may get inside.
+Weep screed stays in the bottom to make a passage of moisture.

 Between the raw lumber substrate and the metal and stucco will be a weatherproofing paper.
 It is water resistant but permeable to allow water to escape.

-Many regions of the United States and Canada have experimented with cement stucco and EIFS over foam with mixed results.
+Many regions of the United States and Canada have experimented with cement stucco and EIFS covered foam with mixed results.

 Some houses are built with EIFS, brick or masonry blocks as exterior cladding.